 What would it be like to have Superman as your best friend and just hang out?
 If you are Jerry Seinfeld, it would be something like this...

 Even better news...
-AmEx is making more of these cool "webvertisements."
-But you can go see the first episode (along with some other goodies) by visiting the American Express Seinfeld Site.
+AmEx is making more of these cool "webvertisements," and it will be interesting to see who pops up next.
 When can we see Wonder Woman meeting David Letterman?

 I knew that a show as good as Wonderfalls was too good to last and, sadly, I was correct.
 According to creator Tim Minear's fansite, the show has been cancelled.
 WTF?!?
 How is it that any show with even the slightest glimmer of actual intelligence can't survive?
 Instead, we get an endless barrage of "reality" television programs that are so dumbed down that they might as well be spoon-fed to the audience.